Rpascar1/coral_getter/coral_getter/spec/README2.md

 gem 'coral_getter'
 ```

+Or install it yourself as:

+    $ gem install coral_getter

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install coral_getter
+    run this command in the command line if error says you need or do not have permission to execute:

+    chmod a+x ./bin/coral_getter

+This will make the file executable.

 ## Usage

+//use :    ./bin/coral_getter             //to  run the program

 Use this app to see in stock sps coral as well as anything under $100